 Should you modify your stairs?

 Beyond merely updating the cosmetics, most structural modifications to your stairways are involved projects for which you should seek the help of professionals.
+When considering modifications, wood stair components such as balusters and treads offer versatile options for both aesthetic and functional improvements.
 While your stairway itself is a fairly simple collection of joinery, moving or adapting a staircase is a big project that usually involves reimagining the layouts of the two floors your stairs connect.

 Relocating your stairway